 If you had bet KShs 200,000 on Leicester City Football Club winning the English Premier League (EPL) last year, you’d be worth one billion shillings now.
 And what would you have learnt?
 Nothing.

 The seductive, aromatic and hypnotic smell of betting frenzy is in the air.
 Able bodied men and women are flocking cyber cafés.
 You will find them transfixed to the monitors, fervently wanting, craving, needing their team to win in a process they have zero control over.
 They want to reap a lot for sowing a little.
-They want easy money; and every occasional small win by them or someone they know (or are told about) serves to energize their resolve -like a junkie, they are hooked.
+They want easy money; and every occasional small win by them or someone they know (or are told about) serves to energize their resolve.
+Like a junkie, they are hooked.
 We may criticize them, yet the average salesperson is no different from them-he doesn’t sell, he bets.
+He lacks a plan for selling.
 Here’s how.

 You do not prospect- you toss a coin